alicht/intro-to-git-github-1121/git.md

 C)   `committed` means that the data is safely stored in your local database.

 When we add a file we are moving it from the working directory to the staging area.
+Commiting it means we've moved it from our staging area to our local database.

 ![git-add-commit](https://user-images.githubusercontent.com/6153182/33028677-839cda1e-cde4-11e7-83c5-59adf22958d9.png)

-## Code Along: Let's add Gretchen
+# Code Along: Let's add Gretchen
 ![Alt Text](https://media.giphy.com/media/aDub09OOi8e4M/giphy.gif)